meteor/meteor/content/deployment.md

 <h4 id="cdn-webfonts">CDNs and webfonts</h4>

 If you are hosting a webfont as part of your application and serving it via a CDN, you may need to configure the served headers for the font to allow cross-origin resource sharing (as the webfont is now served from a different origin to your site itself).
-You can do this easily enough in Meteor by adding a handler (you'll need to ensure your CDN is passing the header through):
+You can do this in Meteor by adding a handler (you'll need to ensure your CDN is passing the header through):

 ```js
 import { WebApp } from 'meteor/webapp';